Author Promotion Can be Successful and Tactful

-Self-promotion, for most authors, is awkward.
-Telling people how great your book is just doesn’t come naturally for many people.
-Traditional wisdom is to let others say how good you are, or when it comes to book marketing, how good your book is.
-After all, that’s one of the reasons you hire a book publicist.
+Self-promotion, for most authors, is a daunting proposition.
+It can be a cringe-worthy endeavor with fears of embarrassment, ego-deflation, and awkward moments.
+Author promotion in the form of telling people how great your book is doesn’t come naturally for many people.
+The traditional wisdom is to let others say how good you are, or when it comes to book marketing, that your book is excellent.
+For many authors, the need to market their books while avoiding self-promotion is the chief reason to hire a book marketing firm.

-But even as publicists, the best approach isn’t telling media how good a book is, but showing or presenting information that shows how good it is.
-You’ll never, or at least rarely, see a professional book publicist say or write, “this book is great!.”
-Rather, we highlight compelling and newsworthy elements of a book and draw an editor, book reviewer or producer in, and persuade them to take interest.
+But even as book publicists, the best approach isn’t telling media how good a book is, but instead showing or presenting information that exemplifies how good it is.
+You’ll never, or at least rarely, see a professional book marketer say or write, “this book is great!.”
+Instead, we highlight compelling and newsworthy elements of a book and draw an editor, book reviewer, or producer in and persuade them to take an interest.

 Even if you have a publicist, book marketing is a team effort, so some elements of self-promotion will be necessary.
 Yes, you may be hiring a professional.
 Still, publicists need you to be a partner, someone willing to confidently engage media and skillfully talk about your book via broadcast and podcast interviews or conversations with print and online media.

 4 Quick Tips for Author Self-Promotion, With or Without a Publicist